girobusan/latid/docs/en/settings_json.md

 ### force_source
 If true, every markdown file, even without frontmatter, will be processed as source file.
-Will be implemented in nearest future.

 **tags**
 ----